rwgrier/rwgrier.github.io/portfolio.md

 permalink: /portfolio/
 ---

-Below are some of the apps that I've worked on both personally and professionally.
+Below are some of the apps that I've worked on both professionally and personally.
 Not all of them are available anymore.
-The ones that are available, I've
+The ones that are available, I've included links to them on the App Store.

 ## Professional App